 - How easy is it for users to get to this content or move through your funnel?
 How long does it take to checkout?
 Are there any friction points?
-You should remember that most users are on their phones and don’t want to spend any time figuring out how to use your website.
-They’ll simply go somewhere else.
+Remember, most users are on their phones and don’t want to spend time figuring out how to use your website.
+They simply go somewhere else.

 - What keywords are you ranking for?
 Are you in the top search engine results for keywords that matter?